 The ridge runs straight into the mountain at about 5300ft.
 The climb begins on snow and ice here.
 Head east under a huge rock band and begin route finding through the crevasses.
-This proved to be very time consuming.
+This proved to be very time-consuming.
 We ran into many dead ends where we could not gain altitude until we traversed our way around and around, again and again.
 This is not like following footsteps up Rainier or Baker.
 Keep Price Lake in view directly below you and keep the ski area in view.
-Don't be tempted to go to far east.
+Don't be tempted to go too far east.
 You will evetually find a narrow steep 50 degree plus snow ice slope that will get you to the upper north face you see from the ski area.
-From the top of this slope you zig a bit right then left.
+From the top of this slope, you zig a bit right then left.

 We brought a 60 meter 9 mm rope, four ice screws (used one), four snow pickets(used them all at times), four rock pro (used one).
 The pickets were the most useful, but conditions mean everything here. what you need may differ greatly.
 The North Face is very exposed with super long snow/ice climbing.
 Crampons essential, ice axe and second tool a must in my opinion.
-Potterfield and Nelson "Selected Climbs in the Cascades" is a must read for this route.
+Potterfield and Nelson "Selected Climbs in the Cascades" is a must-read for this route.
 It says 50/60 degree slopes.
 I would say "at least that" bring the gear to protect yourself.
-This is a carry over, so keep it light but be prepared.
+This is a carryover, so keep it light but be prepared.

 If you have information about this route that doesn't pertain to any of the other sections, please add it here.